Meiosis occurs in:

 ► In plants, mitosis occurs in the meristems which have the ability to divide continuously.

 Plants don’t repair or replace their damaged parts like leaves, branches but for new ones due to the continuous production of new cells in the meristems.

 Which among the following is the man made cereal?

-Because triticale is the only cereal obtained from hybridization where the required character of 2 different or similar species and merged to form new individual
+Triticale is the only cereal obtained from hybridization, where the required character of 2 different or similar species and merged to form new individual.

-It is because they are primary source of energy and every food chain start with a producer because they produce their own food and pass energy for the other tropical level
+It is because they are the primary source of energy and every food chain starts with a producer because they produce their own food and pass energy for the other tropical level.

 An allele is dominant if it is expressed in

 PS II occurs mostly on the granal lamellae of the chloroplast.
 PS II uses light energy for photolysis of H2O molecules, or oxidizing H2O molecules producing electrons, protons (H+) and O2.